JessicaJuliet/webi/README.md

 The initial build of this website was setup to include the above and this can be demonstrated by the wireframes created and the models listed below under the 'Services App'.
 However, setting up the website bag, checkout and Stripe payments to house two separate Services models made for a complex build.
 Given the time constraints to launch the initial build of the web app, a decision was made to narrow the scope down into one Services model.

-The new Services model does not offer the user Bundles, however users are free to purchase as many services as they wish to make up their own package.
 The result of this was a more straightforward website build and it ensured it was completed within the time constraints.
 Furthermore, the design of the new Services model closely matches that on the initial 'Add-ons' page and thus a new wireframe was not created for this.

 ### Data Schema